MeAnupSarkar/MeAnupSarkar/README.md

 #### Trivia

 - 🦸 Endorse me / Leave a Recommendation on Linkedin [@iamanup](https://www.linkedin.com/in/iamanup/)
-- 🦸 Career Aim - Work Abroad, work with a global team for a cool Product!
+- 🦸 Career Aim - 1.
+Work for FAANG  2.develop something revolutionary  that will used by million people.

 ---
 <p align="center">